tothemoon-org/extension-blocks/spec.md

 The merkle root is to be calculated as a merkle tree with all extension and canonical block txids and wtxids as the leaves.

-Note that canonical blocks containing entering outputs MUST contain an extension block commitment (all zeroes if nothing is present in the extension block).
+Any block containing an extension block MUST include an extension commitment output.

 ### Extension block opt-in